All You Need to Know About Identifying and Treating Sensitive Skin

 Kapyderm Sensitive Skin Home Treatment — $227.97

-5-component EU-regulated plant-based system: Normalizing Base Cleanser (gentle therapeutic cleanser) · K1 Tonic (hydro-lipid priming, cools irritation) · Special K Cream (barrier sealing, deep lipid repair) · Revital Capsules (internal dermal nutrition and tissue regeneration) · Shock Capsules (cellular defense and long-term epidermal resilience).
+5-component EU-regulated plant-based system: Normalizing Base Cleanser (gentle therapeutic cleanser) · K1 Tonic (hydro-lipid priming, cools irritation) · Special K Cream (barrier sealing, deep lipid repair) · Revital Capsules (internal dermal nutrition and tissue support) · Shock Capsules (cellular defense and long-term epidermal resilience).
 Specialist consultation included.

 Frequently Asked Questions